 - Reduce the number of applications that auto run on startup.

-- Frequently shutting down or restarting your Mac, instead of just folding it because even when it goes to sleep, the hard drive is still running.
+- Shut down or restart your Mac, instead of folding it because even when it goes to sleep, the hard drive still runs.

 - Back everything up regularly and remove unnecessary files.

-- Don't forget to periodically delete unused apps, clean out junk and remove trash from your trash can too.
+- Don't forget to periodically delete unused apps, clean out junk and empty Mac trash.

-There could be many causes if your MacBook starts to run slow or keeps freezing randomly, but usually they all fall into three main categories: hardware, software, user habits.
-That's why we create the above guide to give you some ideas about where to start if you want to speed up your MacBook.
+There are many possible causes when your MacBook starts to run slow or hang up more often than ever, but usually the reasons fall into three main categories: hardware, software, and user habits.
+That's why we created the above guide to give you some ideas about where to start about speeding up your MacBook.